Archive for month: August, 2016

-This month, we’re dedicating our blog posts to a few of the many ways you can transform your outdoor structure from an empty shell usually meant for storage into something practical.
+This month, we’re dedicating our blog posts to a few of the many ways you can transform your storage shed from an empty shell usually meant for storage into something practical.
 In the last part of this three-part series we’ll talk about keeping chickens.

 Today, many families are interested in self-sustaining lifestyles for health, environmental, or economic reasons.
 You don’t have to live on a farm to reap the benefits of fresh eggs or raising your own poultry.

-Adding a chicken coop to your property is a bit easier when you start with a ready-made outdoor structure, such as the sheds offered at Valley Structures.
+Adding a chicken coop to your property is a bit easier when you start with a ready-made outdoor structure, such as a storage shed offered at Valley Structures.
 Here are some things to consider:

 • Each chicken will need about 4.5 square feet of space; think about your capacity!
 You don’t want overcrowding.

-• You’ll want to install roost-shelving/nest boxes to give chickens a place to roost.
+• Install roost-shelving/nest boxes to give chickens a place to roost.
 Many coops use a 2×4 board as a roosting bar.

-• Consider a droppings board, which would be installed under the roosting bar.
+• Consider a droppings board.
+Install it under the roosting bar.

-• Chickens can share nests—three nests for every eight chickens is a good rule of measure.
+• Chickens share nests—three nests for every eight chickens is a good rule of measure.

 • Add in vents, windows, and doors.
 Vents and windows help with air circulation, and a door allows chickens to come out during the day for air and sun.

 • A need for more fresh air – depending on how hot it gets where you live, you might need more ventilation.
-You could remove one or part of the wall panels, and add in wire mesh.
+Remove one or part of the wall panels and add in wire mesh.

-• Be sure to account for storage space for buckets, shovels, etc.
+• Account for storage space for buckets, shovels, etc.

 Once you have your coop set up, it’s time to get your flock!

-This month, we’re dedicating our blog posts to a few of the many ways you can transform your outdoor structure from an empty shell usually meant for storage into something practical.
+This month, we’re dedicating our blog posts to a few of the many ways you can transform your storage shed from an empty shell into something practical.
 In the second installation of this three-part series we’ll look at how you can garden or create a potting room with a storage shed.

 Backyard sheds aren’t limited to just being used for storing gardening equipment; they also can be a functional space for green thumbs.

 Think about what you’ll be using the space for, and then plot out the interior accordingly.
 Think about your working surface as well as adequate storage space.
 What kind of potting table best suits you?
-Think about lighting: will you need to add more windows, and do you want to also install electricity so you can have lamps?
-What else might you need power for?
-Will you need wi-fi?
+Think about lighting: will you need to add more windows?
 And, of course, you’ll want to have a sink, so plumbing is another consideration.

 Aside from creating a place for you to work, you can also make your new potting shed a bit of retreat.
 Add some comfortable seating and décor.
 Artfully arrange your tools—make good use of the ceilings and walls.
 What can you hang?
 What needs a shelf?